Jarawas (Andaman Islands): Contact, settlements and dislocation

 Comparative map showing distributions of various Andamanese tribes in the Andaman Islands – early 1800s versus present-day (2004).
 Notables:

 The Jarawas have a history as traditional hunter-forager-fishermen, and have also had reputations as warriors and uncompromising defenders of their territory.
 Before the 19th century, the Jarawa homelands were located in the southeast part of South Andaman Island and nearby islets.
 After the establishment of a British colonial presence in 1789 by the Bengal Presidency, the Jarawas experienced a massive population decline due to the introduction of outside infectious diseases to which they had no immunity.
 The Great Andamanese tribes were similarly depopulated by their overuse of alcohol and opium (which were introduced to them by colonial officials) after their introduction, leaving open the western areas which the Jarawa gradually made their new homeland.
 The immigration of mainland Indian and Karen (Burmese) settlers, beginning about two centuries ago, accelerated this process.

 Despite the disease epidemics during the colonial era and the chaos of the Second World War (during which they were attacked by imperial Japanese forces), the Jarawas managed to remain intact as a tribe.
 From the 1970s, the controversial Great Andaman Trunk Road was built through their western forest homeland.
-As result, contacts between the Jarawas and outsiders began to increase, resulting in occasional trading but also the outbreak of diseases.
+As a result, contacts between the Jarawas and outsiders began to increase, resulting in occasional trading but also the outbreak of diseases.
 Most Jarawas vigorously maintained their independence and distance, however, and actively discouraged most incursions and attempts at contact.
 Regardless, they became accessible to some Indian linguists.
 From 1997, Jarawas began to initiate contacts with settled populations instead of being coaxed to show themselves.
 Meetings with outsiders, especially with tourists, remained extremely dangerous to the Jarawas due to the risk of disease.
 In spite of these risks, the Jarawas increasingly assumed an active role, learning more about the settled population, taking up opportunities to trade more frequently, and informing themselves about their own special status as protected people.
 In the process, Jarawas learned other languages, sought medical aid, and began to ask tourists for money if they wanted to take photos.

 Today, several Jarawa groups are in regular contact with the outside world through settlements on the fringes of their Reserve, through daily contact with outsiders along the Andaman Trunk Road and at jetties, marketplaces and hospitals near the road and at settlements near the reserve, with some children even showing up at mainstream schools and asking to be educated along with settler children.
 Jarawas currently have a population of 270 remaining.